A Safe Affair

 A Safe Affair is a 1931 British crime film directed by Herbert Wynne and starring Franklin Dyall, Connie Emerald and Douglas Jefferies.
-It was a quota quickie made at the Nettlefold Studios in Walton-upon-Thames, and distributed by the Hollywood studio MGM.
+It was written by Douglas Hoare and Eliot Stannard, and made as a quota quickie at the Nettlefold Studios in Walton-upon-Thames, distributed by MGM.

+Plot

+The life of eccentric millionaire Rupert Gay is in constant danger, because of his feud with a financial rival.
+The latter raids Gay's house with his gang, but they are frustrated by his secretary and valet.